hot-meal/coding-guide/README.md

 By default, block applies to the vertical direction (top and bottom) while inline refers to the horizontal direction (right and left).

 Not every language flows left-ro-right like English, so the writing mode should be flexible.
-Using logical properties makes it easier to support languages that can be written both horizontally or vertically (like Chinese, Japanese, and Korean).
-They’re also shorter and simpler to write.
+Using logical properties makes it easier to support these languages.

 ```css
     // Without logical properties